smartnetguru/purse/README.md

 This file provides a getPDOHandle() function which returns a PDO handle constructed from the `DB_` variables in the same file.

 ## To-do
-* Handle various HTTP request types (e.g POST)
+* Handle various HTTP request types (e.g POST) — suggested by Lamin Sanneh
-* Send appropriate HTTP codes (e.g. 404) - suggested by James Robertson
+* Send appropriate HTTP codes (e.g. 404) — suggested by James Robertson
 * Use gulp.js instead of or in addition to Grunt — suggested by Miso Zmiric

 ## Credits